Tonkin snub-nosed monkey: Diet

 The Tonkin snub-nosed monkey's diet consists of a range of leaves, fruits, flowers and seeds.
 It is a largely folivorous species with its diet consisting mainly of leaves that come from bamboo and evergreen trees.
 The Tonkin snub-nosed monkey has a strong jaw which allows it to chew the tough plant-based food that is part of its diet.
 The monkey also has a specialized digestive stomach that aids in the digestion of its plant-based diet.
 Bacteria in the stomach break down plant cellulose and provide it with more calories that can be expended into more energy.

 Reproduction

 The Tonkin snub-nosed monkey is a polygynous species, with one male mating with multiple females.
 Females reach reproductive maturity at about the age of four years old, while males reach reproductive maturity at about seven years old.
 A female can give birth to one or two offspring after a 200-day gestation period, with births typically occurring during the spring or summer months.
 It is speculated that female Tonkin snub-nosed monkeys are highly likely to be attentive to their young due to the observation of other female snub-nosed monkeys being attentive to their young.

+Tonkin snub-nosed monkeys are likely eaten by arboreal snakes and large birds of prey as well as forest cats.